fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details><details><summary>

-## How Paul corrupted Christianity
+## How Paul corrupted teachings of Jesus

 </summary>